Jay Mortenson: Stanford Cardinals

-Swimming for the Stanford Cardinal from 1986 to 1989, Mortenson was a part of four team conference titles in the Pac-10 and two NCAA national championships (1986 and 1987).
-Individually, Jay collected ten Pac-10 titles, with three in the 100-yard backstroke, three in the 100-yard butterfly, three in the 400-yard medley relay, and one in the 200-yard medley relay.
+Swimming for the Stanford Cardinals from 1986 to 1989, Mortenson was a part of four team conference titles in the Pac-10 and two NCAA national championships (1986 and 1987).
+Mortensen swam at Stanford throughout his collegiate career for Hall of Fame Head Coach Skip Kenney.
+Mortenson was the initial swimmer on backstroke for the 1987 Stanford medley relay team that won the NCAA title.
+Individually at Stanford, Jay collected ten Pac-10 titles, with three in the 100-yard backstroke, three in the 100-yard butterfly, three in the 400-yard medley relay, and one in the 200-yard medley relay.
 With individual NCAA titles, Jay won the 100-yard butterfly in 1988 and 1989, the 100-yard backstroke in 1988, and the 400-yard medley relay in 1987.

+In International Swimming at the 1987 Universiade in Zagreb, Mortenson captured a gold medal in the 4x100 medley relay and a bronze in the 100 backstroke event.

+1988 Olympic gold

-At the 1988 Summer Olympics in Seoul, South Korea, Mortenson earned a gold medal by swimming for the winning U.S. team in the preliminary heats of the men's 4×100-meter medley relay.
-Jay also finished sixth in the final of the men's 100-meter butterfly, and eleventh overall in the B Final of the men's 100-meter backstroke.
+At the 1988 Summer Olympics in Seoul, South Korea, Mortenson earned a gold medal by swimming for the winning U.S. team in the preliminary heats of the men's 4×100-meter medley relay, though he did not swim in the finals.
+The American team that later won the gold medal in the finals swam a combined time of 3:36.93, with the Canadian team taking the Silver, and the Russian team taking the bronze.

+Jay also finished sixth at the 1988 Olympics in the final of the men's 100-meter butterfly with a time of 54.07.
+In an unexpected turn of events, 100-meter butterfly favorite American Pablo Morales failed to make the U.S. team at the 1988 U.S. trials.
+In a close second place at the finals in Seoul, favorite Matt Biondi finished with a 53.01, slowing slightly in his finish when he kicked to the wall and was passed by gold medalist Anthony Nesty of Surinam who took the gold, finishing with a time of 53.00.
+British swimmer Andy Jameson took the bronze with a 53.30.

+In a highly competitive field, he finished eleventh overall in the B Final of the men's 100-meter backstroke with a time of 57.06.

+Post swimming career

+After ending his swimming career, Mortenson worked as a Los Angeles area banker specializing in investments.

+Honors

-Mortenson was inducted into the Stanford Athletics Hall of Fame in 2011 and the Madison Sports Hall of Fame in 2012.
+In 1985, Mortenson was named Madison Sportsman of the Year.
+He was inducted into the Stanford Athletics Hall of Fame in 2011, and the Madison Sports Hall of Fame in 2012.